Class WApplication

 • setJavaScriptClass

-public void setJavaScriptClass(String javaScriptClass)
+public void setJavaScriptClass(java.lang.String javaScriptClass)

 Sets the name of the application JavaScript class.